2,458 texts in Legends of the Jews (Ginzberg)

 He feels his time drawing near.
 According to Legends of the Jews, that monumental collection of Jewish folklore compiled by Louis Ginzberg, Isaac summons his two sons, Jacob and Es...

 After seemingly settling things with his brother Esau, Jacob was soon to discover that the past isn't always ready to stay buried.
-Imagine this: Jacob, still grieving the loss of h...
+Jacob, still grieving the loss of his beloved Lea...

 It wasn’t exactly a warm reunion.
 The story, as retold in Ginzberg's Legends of the Jews, paints a picture of simmering tensions boiling over.
 Judah, ever the pragmatist, wasn't bu...